Dr Karen Gresty

 BBSRC School Science Local Co-ordinator, Plymouth (1997 - 2011)

 Current teaching responsibilities include biological aspects of health within the Faculty of Health and Human Sciences on the Midwifery (MID224) and Child Nursing (CHN203) programmes.
-In addition to this, I also contribute to physiology and pathology teaching (BHCS1005) on BSc programmes within the Faculty of Science & Engineering and also in the Peninsula Schools of Medicine and Dentistry.
+In addition to this, I also contribute to physiology and pathology teaching (BHCS1005) on BSc programmes within the Faculty of Science & Engineering and also in the Faculty of Medicine and Dentistry.

 University of Plymouth CETL/CEPPL Innovation Fellow 2007-8